The Día de los Muertos

 On Holbox Island, the first Día de los Muertos celebrations begin on October 30th in restaurants, bars and pubs as well as at small parties on the beach.
 During these days, some hotels also offer events dedicated to the theme.

-The official program starts on the afternoon of October 31st and has a different theme each year.
-On November 2, as has been the tradition for many years, the local community organizes a great parade with many people dressed as La Catrina.
+The official program begins in the afternoon of October 31st and has a different theme each year.
+As has been the tradition for many years, the local community organizes a grand parade with many people dressed as La Catrina.

 Catrina at a Dia de Muertos ofrenda